Helping millions of people navigate the world of technology.

 Type the below command

-This method is more complex than the above one.
-Moreover, because we will be using Registry Editor, we strongly advise you to back up the Windows Registry before proceeding with the steps below.
+Because we will be using Registry Editor, we strongly advise backing up the Windows Registry before proceeding with the steps below.

 Step 2: In the top address bar, enter the mentioned address.